BradLarson/GPUImage/README.md

   - *radius*: The radius from the center to apply the distortion, with a default of 1.0
   - *center*: The center of the image (in normalized coordinates from 0 - 1.0) about which to distort, with a default of (0.5, 0.5)
   - *scale*: The amount of distortion to apply, from -2.0 to 2.0, with a default of 1.0

+- **GPUImageStretchDistortionFilter**: Creates a stretch distortion of the image
+  - *center*: The center of the image (in normalized coordinates from 0 - 1.0) about which to distort, with a default of (0.5, 0.5)

 - **GPUImageVignetteFilter**: Performs a vignetting effect, fading out the image at the edges
   - *x*: